 During his early career at Tulane, he was asked to assist with the HAMMER (Hazardous Materials Management and Emergency Response) project, a joint effort in which Tulane and Xavier University worked to clean up nuclear waste after the Cold War.
 Professor Burke appreciates that Tulane continues to support his multidisciplinary research programs, and he also enjoys the rewarding opportunities to work with doctoral students in the Latin America Ph.D. program, where he frequently connects with faculty at Latin American universities.

-Professor Burke teaches Performance Management, as well as the MBA core course, Managing People, and the undergraduate core course, Organizational Behavior.
+Professor Burke teaches the EMBA course Performance Management, as well as the MBA elective course, Organizational Research and Analytics, and the undergraduate core course, Organizational Behavior.
 He strives to engage students in experiential learning that takes them from basic levels of understanding to professional mastery of concepts, and he often keeps in touch with students as they begin their careers.

 Leadership in the Freeman Community

-Conducting leading research on behalf of multiple Tulane departments, Professor Burke extends his influence by taking on leadership roles, such as serving as Chair of Tulane University’s Social-Behavioral Institutional Review Board, on the Business School Dean Review Committee, and on the Freeman School of Business Strategic Planning Committee.
+Conducting leading research on behalf of multiple Tulane departments, Professor Burke extends his influence by taking on leadership roles, such as serving as Chair of Tulane University’s Social-Behavioral Institutional Review Board, on the Business School' Executive Committee, and on the Freeman School of Business Strategic Planning Committee.

 Professor Burke has contributed extensive service to his fields, including serving as the Editor of Personnel Psychology and on the editorial boards of several top journals.
 Among his many roles in professional scientific associations, Professor Burke served as President of the Society for Industrial and Organizational Psychology (SIOP) and is a Fellow of Division 5 (Division of Evaluation, Measurement, and Statistics) and Division 14 (Society for Industrial and Organizational Psychology) of the American Psychological Association, a Fellow of the Association for Psychological Science, an elected member of the Society of Organizational Behavior, and a founding member of the Personnel/Human Resource Research Group.

 With a lengthy and distinguished publication record, Professor Burke continues to elevate the Freeman School’s reputation.
-Awards for his work include a 2006 Decade of Behavior Research Award from a federation of professional scientific associations, and his work has been funded by the U.S. Department of Energy and the U.S. Air Force Office of Scientific Research.
+Awards for his work include a 2006 Decade of Behavior Research Award from a federation of professional scientific associations, and his work has been funded by the U.S. Department of Energy, the U.S. Air Force Office of Scientific Research, the U.S.-Israel Bi-National Science Foundation.

 Education & Affiliations